codeswithrocky/recon-nmap/README.md

 Ships as a single-file Python CLI `recon-nmap`.
 A man page `recon-nmap.1` is included.

-> **Important:** Only scan hosts/networks you have explicit permission to test.
+> Important: Only scan hosts/networks you have explicit permission to test.
 Unauthorized scanning can be illegal.

 ---

-## 🔧 Requirements
+## Requirements

 - Python 3.8+
 - `nmap` CLI installed and in your PATH